-YESS I want to be assured of receiving my newpaper.
-Enclosed is my check or money order for my one year subscription 🗆 Union Boundary  Je nks District Gazette  Midtown Monitor 🗋 Owasso Rambler  Broken Arrow Express 🔲 Bixby Breeze Mailed to you First Class at only \$20 per year NAME ADDRESS STATE ZIP PHONE EMAIL CLIP AND MAIL THE ABOVE SUBSC GTR Newspapers, P.O.
-RIPTION NOTICE WITH CHECK OR MONEY ORDER TO: Box 470645, Tulsa, OK 74147-0645 1515 with any questions how we can be better equipped to provide insightful designs to our clients, with individuals on our team that are on the cutting edge of technology, design philosophy, and methodology."
-To learn more about ERA Design and Architecture, check out the firm's website, www.edmondsonreed.com, or call Cray Bauxmont-Flynn at 918-576-6700.

-Tulsa Zoo Names Lindsay Hutchison President & CEO Current VP Joined The Staff in 2005 Tulsa Zoo Management, Inc. has announced Lindsay Hutchison, the zoo's vice president of philanthropy and community engagement, has been selected to succeed retiring President and CEO Terrie Correll.
+SUBSCRIBE NOW! \$20 FOR ONE YEAR YES I want to be assured of receiving my newpaper.
+Enclosed is my check or money order for my one year subscription I ☐ Union Boundary ☐ Jenl ks District Gazette ☐ Midtown Monitor ☐ Owasso Rambler ☐ Broken Arrow Express ☐ Bixby Breeze Mailed to you First Class at only \$20 per year NAME ADDRESS ату STATE ZIP PHONE EMAIL CLIP AND MAIL THE ABOVE SUBSCR IPTION NOTICE WITH C HECK OR MONEY ORDER TO: GTR Newspapers, P.O.
+Box 470645, Tulsa, OK 74147-0645 Call 918-254-1515 with any questions GTR Newspapers: Oklahoma's Largest Monthly News Group Tulsa Zoo Names Lindsay Hutchison President & CEO Current VP Joined The Staff in 2005 Tulsa Zoo Management, Inc. has announced Lindsay Hutchison, the zoo's vice president of philanthropy and community engagement, has been selected to succeed retiring President and CEO Terrie Correll.
 Correll announced her retirement plans in November 2019 with a commitment to continue to lead the zoo until a successor had been named through a national search process.
 John Stava, TZMI Board Chairman, made the announcement to the zoo team.
 "Our world was much different when our zoo embarked on the executive search process late last year.
-Since that time, we've seen the zoo industry, in fact all destinations, struggle

-BOUNDARY - TULSA FREE PRESS - JENKS GAZETTE NARROW EAPRESS - OWASSO RAMBLER - BIXEY BREZZ Call 254-1515 for information with challenges we could not have foreseen back then.
+Since that time, we've seen the zoo industry, in fact all destinations, struggle with challenges we could not have foreseen back then.
 What hasn't changed is our zoo's commitment to delivering the best in animal care, to being a leader in wildlife education and conservation, and to contributing to the vibrancy that makes our community the finest in which to live, work and visit.
 For these reasons, Lindsay is the right person to continue the momentum created by Terrie during her impressive tenure," Stava said.
 "I join the entire TZMI board in thanking Terrie for her leadership and commitment to our zoo.
-The board is grateful for the progress she made and excited about the zoo's future under Lindsay's leadership.
-Ken Klein, who led the executive search committee for TZMI's board, shared Stava's appreciation for Terrie's leadership and commented on the process that led to Hutchison's hiring.
+The board is grateful for the progress she made and excited about the zoo's future under Lindsay's lead- Ken Klein, who led the executive search committee for TZMI's board, shared Stava's appreciation for Terrie's leadership and commented on the process that led to Hutchison's hiring.
 "Our committee was charged to conduct a national search for the best available CEO candidate.
 With the aid of an excellent team from executive search firm Isaacson, Miller, we met the charge.
 Through the interview process, we met wonderfully qualified candidates and learned about the success other zoos around the country enjoy.
 In the end, we concluded that not only is the Tulsa Zoo highly respected by its peers, but also that the best CEO candidate has been at our zoo for almost 15 years.
-We enthusiastically recommended Lindsay Hutchison's hiring to our board.
-Hutchison has served as vice president of philanthropy and community engagement since 2015.
+We enthusiastically recommended Lindsay Hutchison's hiring to our Hutchison has served as vice president of philanthropy and community engagement since 2015.
 She joined the zoo in 2005 as development coordinator for the former Tulsa Zoo Friends, Inc. She established herself as a leader in fundraising, guest relations and external engagement along the way.
 Because of her dedication to zoo industry leadership, Hutchison was selected for the Executive Leadership